LarsGKodehode/cpp-starter-project/README.md

 ## [CMake](https://cmake.org/)

-CMake is a build system for building, testing and packaging software.
+CMake is a build system generator for building, testing and packaging software.
 It is installed in the [devcontainer](.devcontainer/Dockerfile) under build tools, and uses the [CMakeLists.txt](CMakeLists.txt) spread around the repository.

 To use:
 1. Run the CMake configuration to setup CMake, [VS Code Command Palett](https://code.visualstudio.com/api/ux-guidelines/command-palette) > CMake: Configure.
 And select gcc as the compiler. <br>